ProjectMOSAIC/databases/README.md

  * creating  [a simple SQLite database](Airlines.sqlite3) (containing four tables) on your local machine.

 The data are a subset of a much larger database of airline delays.
 Each of these tables is stored as a CSV.
-The result is a modestly sized data base with which one can learn basic data base operations in R.  By default, this will be created in the directory where the Rmd file is located, but you can edit the code (or move the file) if you prefer to have this located in a different directory.
+The result is a modestly sized database with which one can learn basic database operations in R.  By default, this will be created in the directory where the Rmd file is located, but you can edit the code (or move the file) if you prefer to have this located in a different directory.

 **Note:** Compiling this file will take some time because of the data retrieval.
-When successfully compiled, an sqlite data base file will be created locally.
+When successfully compiled, an sqlite database file will be created locally.
-Additional work with the data base only requires this one file, so there is no reason to reknit this file unless you need to recreate the datase file.
+Additional work with the database only requires this one file, so there is no reason to reknit this file unless you need to recreate the datase file.

 ## Some additional SQLite examples

-Knitting the Getting Started RMarkdown file will download [an additional Rmd file](SQLite-Testing.Rmd) that can be used to test the SQLite data base that was created or to see more examples of accessing data from a data base.
+Knitting the Getting Started RMarkdown file will download [an additional Rmd file](SQLite-Testing.Rmd) that can be used to test [the SQLite database](Airlines.sqlite3) that was created or to see more examples of accessing data from a database.